mahdiakil/Hacking_secret_ciphers_python_book/README.md

 	* a program that uses the substitution_cipher (could be improved to let the user add their own message or keys?)
 13. make_word_pattern.py
 	* this program uses dictionary.txt in order to create another python file 'word_pattern.py' which creates patterns for all the words in the dictionary and puts them in a dictionary.
 Som later we can call 'word_pattern.all_patterns['0.1.2.1.1.3.4']' which will print all the words of that has the pattern '0.1.2.1.1.3.4'
+14. hacking_substitute_cipher.py
+	* this program hacks the substitution_cipher mapping cipher letters to a possible candidate letters and then intersecting more than one mapping together to end up with a more accurate final mapping which is used to create a key and then use decryption fn from substitution_cipher program to decrypt.
+	* this program also uses the make_word_pattern program and the word_pattern to get possible words.

 ## You want to contribute?
 Each file in this repo could be improved.
 So, Please do contribute!